-Due to the specialized knowledge required to support complex product and solution sales, expertise is by nature distributed to the business units and product or solution managers who, left to their own devices, will resort to making due with whatever tools and resources they have available
+Due to the specialized knowledge required to support complex product and solution sales, expertise is by nature distributed to the business units and product or solution managers, each with their own knowledge base (when they have captured and codified their explicit knowledge, which is not always the case).
+If left to their own devices, management will resort to making do with information technology tools and resources they have available, rather than intentionally structuring explicit knowledge into an appropriately designed knowledge base using an architecture that supports other knowledge domains that are part of the transformation program.

-But this approach of not dealing with knowledge as a core component of digital transformations will leave many organizations flat footed.
-All organizations compete on knowledge and removing friction from knowledge processes will be critical.
-This will be especially important as they attempt to bring their digital engagement to the next level using high functionality intelligent virtual assistants.
-But even without virtual assistants, enabling friction free knowledge flows needs to be part of every digital transformation.
+Not dealing with knowledge as a core component of digital transformations will stifle innovation and functionality, leaving the organization flat footed.
+All organizations compete on knowledge and removing friction from knowledge management processes will be critical.
+This action will be especially important as their digital transformation strategy increasingly uses high functionality intelligent virtual assistants to enable knowledge sharing and knowledge access.
+But even without virtual assistants, enabling friction-free knowledge flows needs to be part of every digital transformation because of the significant competitive advantage offered by more agile methodologies and processes.

 The Missing Ingredient to Digital Transformation: Scaling Knowledge Communities and Processes

-The holy grail of digital transformation is the seemingly conflicting goals of high levels of customer service and pressure to reduce costs.
-“Digital Transformation” has become an all-encompassing term – in a piece in this column about customer data platforms, I asked whether the term has lost its meaning:
+The Holy Grail of digital transformation is reconciling the seemingly conflicting goals of high levels of customer service and pressure to reduce costs.
+The term “digital transformation” has become an all-encompassing term – in previous article about customer data platforms, I asked whether the term has lost its meaning:

-The phrase “digital transformation” can mean anything and everything — tools, technology, business processes, customer experience, or artificial intelligence, and every buzzword that marketers can come up with.
-Definitions from analysts and vendors include IT modernization and putting services online; developing new business models; taking a “digital first” approach; and creating new business processes, and customer experiences.
+In our digital era, the phrase “digital transformation” can mean anything and everything.
+It can mean digital tools, digital technologies, business processes, or customer experience.
+In some contexts, it refers to applications for big data analytics, machine learning and artificial intelligence as well as every other buzzword that marketers can come up with.
+Definitions from analysts and vendors include IT modernization and putting services online; developing new business models; taking a “digital first” approach; and creating new business processes, and innovation around customer experiences.

-The overarching objective of a digital transformation program is to improve end-to-end efficiencies, remove friction from information flows, and create new value streams that differentiate a company’s offerings and strengthen the customer relationship.
-Having assisted large global enterprises with building the data architecture, supporting processes, and governance for multiple digital transformations, in my experience, there are two broad classes of initiatives that seem to get funding and others that miss the boat in terms of time, attention, and resources.
+The overarching objective of a digital transformation program is to improve end-to-end efficiencies, remove friction from information flows, enable greater innovation and value creation that differentiate a company’s offerings, and strengthen the customer relationship.
+Having assisted large global enterprises with building the data architecture, supporting processes, and governance for multiple digital transformations, I see two broad classes of initiatives that seem to get funding and numerous others that miss the boat in terms of time, attention, and resources.

 E-Commerce – the “Easy” Win

-But different parts of the organization frequently use different tools and applications which adds friction and slows down decision making and problem-solving.
-At a large manufacturing equipment provider, field service reps needed to look in over a dozen systems to repair and maintain custom-engineered installations.
-This meant searching for information in each silo and resulted in longer service calls, greater downtime, and higher costs.
-Multiple departments were involved in creating service and support content and did not use the same naming conventions so accessing information meant understanding the nuances of these various systems.
+But different parts of the organization frequently use different knowledge base and knowledge management tools and applications, which adds friction and slows down decision making and problem-solving.
+As an example, at one large manufacturing equipment provider, field service reps needed to look in over a dozen systems to repair and maintain custom-engineered installations.
+This meant searching for information in each silo, each of which had its own knowledge repository and knowledge process.
+This resulted in longer service calls, greater downtime, and higher costs.
+Multiple departments were involved in creating service and support content and did not use the same naming conventions or tagging process.
+Therefore, accessing information meant understanding the nuances of these various systems.
+Finding the right knowledge resource was time consuming, costly, and difficult.

 Capturing, Retaining and Applying Institutional Knowledge

-How do knowledge flows connect to digital transformations?
-A group of people working in a team is part of a knowledge community.
-This is where experts come together to solve complex problems.
+How do knowledge flows relate to digital transformations?
+A group of people working in a team is part of a knowledge community, a place where experts come together to solve complex problems.
 But if the team is transient and disperses after producing a solution, that knowledge needs to be captured as enduring institutional knowledge.
 Expertise leaves the organization through attrition, downsizing, reorganizations, and retirement.
-For the enterprise to run, institutional knowledge is embedded in processes, systems, tools, and documentation as well as the accumulated experience of employees working in various departments.
+For the enterprise to run, institutional knowledge must be embedded in processes, systems, tools, and documentation.
+Typically, this is captured in a knowledge base designed for the department or process, as well as in the accumulated experience of employees working in various departments.

 Artificial Intelligence to the Rescue (really?)

 Many organizations are pinning their hopes on AI solving these intractable, evergreen problems that seem to defy sustainable cost-effective solutions.
 Some organizations spend millions of dollars every few years cleaning things up and focusing on a specific part of the process using technology.
-Everything looks good for a while (because with the installation comes clean up – or at least a fresh start) but things soon go south and the problem arises again.
+Everything looks good for a while (because with the installation comes clean up – or at least a fresh start), but things soon go south, and the problems arise again in a repeating pattern

 Digital Transformation Program Scope – Knowledge is the First to Go

-The unfortunate fact is that organizations are prioritizing user experience “ and “usability” over knowledge processes when undergoing transformations.
-These decisions are made when budgets run hot, timelines slip, and unexpected issues come up (seasoned program managers know that they have to expect and budget for surprises).
-But cutting knowledge from the scope will leave organizations flat-footed.
-This is a serious error that will lead to lost market share and higher costs as they scramble to catch up.
-In some cases, the organizations will not be able to catch up and will go the way of a Blockbuster or Kodak.
+In some cases, the organizations will not be able to catch up, and will go the way of a Blockbuster or Kodak.
 Why?
-Because eventually almost all interactions will at least partially be enabled by virtual assistants and bots.
-In some situations, those tools will be the primary way that the enterprise interacts with customers.
+Because eventually almost all interactions will at least partially be enabled by virtual assistants and bots, and without good knowledge management, these assistants cannot function.
+In some situations, those tools will actually be the primary way that the enterprise interacts with customers.
 That is the inevitable course we are on.
 In five years, those organizations that are not making the investments in maturing their knowledge initiatives will wake up to competitors who have been developing capabilities over the past decade and find themselves woefully and in some cases – unrecoverably – behind.

-Many organizations consider content strategy and SEO to be a primary area of effort during their digital transformations or e-commerce redeployments.
-That is fine for attracting customers to your offerings but is short-sighted and misses the boat around larger knowledge issues.
-This cannot be compartmentalized into “we’re just doing enough for SEO and will come back to this later.“ That approach will not work.
+Many organizations consider content strategy and SEO to be primary areas of effort during their digital transformations or e-commerce redeployments.
+That is fine for attracting customers to an organization’s offerings but is short-sighted regarding larger knowledge issues.
+The digital transformation cannot be compartmentalized into “we’re just doing enough for SEO and will come back to this later.“ That approach will not work.
 Knowledge and content must be aligned with customer journeys using high fidelity journey maps that can interpret the digital body language of the customer and respond to those signals through the digital machinery designed by – perhaps you have guessed – knowledge communities.

-In one organization undergoing a digital transformation, the marketing team owned content for the e-commerce site however customer support content and knowledge were not part of the plan.
-That team only wanted to focus on SEO.
+In one organization undergoing a digital transformation, the marketing team owned content for the e-commerce site; however, customer support content and knowledge management were not part of the plan.
+The marketing team wanted to focus only on SEO.
 Two years into the project, people started asking about their knowledge strategy for the detailed engineering information that customers relied upon.
-The project was already behind schedule and over budget and design decisions made earlier in the program limited options.
+The project was already behind schedule and over budget, and design decisions made earlier in the program limited the available options.
 The result was a lower customer satisfaction rating and higher volumes of calls to the call center.
 The project was supposed to reduce those calls by improving the user experience.
-For this organization, part of the user experience was access to knowledge and expertise which became harder to locate on the new site.
+For this organization, part of the user experience was access to knowledge and expertise, which became harder to locate on the new site because core knowledge principles were not observed and only focusing on SEO did not fully address customer needs.

 AI and Knowledge Flow